Unusual types of gramophone records: Colored records

 The first discs by Berliner Gramophone were black, and that has been the standard color for gramophone records ever since.
 But as early as 1899, the Vitaphone Talking Machine Co. made records that were brownish-red in color.
+7" and 10" Nicole Records, about 1904–1908 made of laminated cardboard, were brown.
 The American Record Company produced records made of blue shellac for their flagship label, although pressings for client labels were made in standard black.
 Unusual colors, and even multi-colored shellac first appeared in the 1910s on such labels as Vocalion Records.
 In the 1920s, several companies made records of various shades of brown, including Perfect Records and Grey Gull Records.

 When RCA Victor launched the 7-inch 45 rpm record, they initially had eight musical classifications (pop, country, blues, classical, children's, etc.) each with not only its own uniquely colored label but with a corresponding color vinyl.
 According to experts at the Sarnoff Center in Princeton, New Jersey, the cost of maintaining eight vinyl colors became too high, but the different colored labels were continued, at least for popular music (black) and classical (red, as in "Red Seal").
 In October 1945, RCA Victor put on the market its first "non-breakable" phonograph records.
 Made of a ruby-red, translucent vinyl resin plastic, they cost twice as much ($2 per disc) as the 12-inch Victor Red Seal.
 In the 1960s, a distinction was made in label colors of promotional copies of 45 RPM records as well, with pop music being issued on yellow labels and country on light green.
+Sgt.
+Pepper's Lonely Heart's Club Band was at one point going to be printed on colored vinyl, but this never happened.

 In the 1970s, such gimmicks started to reappear on records, especially on 7-inch and 12-inch singles.
 These included using colored acetate instead of black vinyl.
-Available colors included clear, transparent white, red, blue, yellow and multi-hued.
+Available colors included clear, translucent white, red, blue, yellow and multi-hued.